AHRQ-CDS/AHRQ-CEDAR-API/doc/GettingStarted.md

 - [`StructureDefinition/extension-mesh-has-children`](http://cedar.ahrqdev.org/api/fhir/StructureDefinition/extension-mesh-has-children): an extension to indicate whether a MeSH concept has child concepts

 - [`StructureDefinition/extension-mesh-tree-number`](http://cedar.ahrqdev.org/api/fhir/StructureDefinition/extension-mesh-tree-number): an extension to hold the MeSH tree number

+Finally, related search links include an extension that provides the code, name and description of the associated MeSH concept.
+The formal definition of this extension is available at:

+- [`StructureDefinition/extension-mesh-concept`](http://cedar.ahrqdev.org/api/fhir/StructureDefinition/extension-mesh-concept): an extension to hold the MeSH concept that corresponds to a related search

 ## Comma-Separated Values (CSV) Download